The Paul Law Firm P.C.

 • Wrongful death

-Even injuries that seem minor at first can worsen over time.
+Even injuries that appear minor at first can worsen over time.

 Who May Be Held Liable for an Accident?